 What the law says

-No law currently exists in Michigan protecting LGBT youth from bullying – although there have been attempts to pass an anti-bullying law.
-Michigan is a minority; it’s one of only five states without anti-bullying legislation.
-Jay Kaplan, staff lawyer for the ACLU of Michigan Lesbian, Gay, Bisexual and Transgender Project, calls the law’s rejection “inexcusable.”
+No law currently exists in Michigan specifically outlining protection for LGBT youth from bullying – although in December 2011, Gov. Rick Snyder signed an anti-bullying law.
+Before it was signed, Michigan was a minority; it’s was one of only five states without anti-bullying legislation.
+Jay Kaplan, staff lawyer for the ACLU of Michigan Lesbian, Gay, Bisexual and Transgender Project, had called the law’s rejection “inexcusable.”

-If passed, the law would mandate that schools adopt anti-bullying policies, but the Senate leadership never allowed a committee hearing.
+When passed, the law mandated that schools adopt anti-bullying policies, but before it passed, there was much debate.
+The Senate leadership never allowed a committee hearing.
 “It was about politics,” Kaplan says.
 “It wasn’t about what kids need.”

 Those against the law said that it went too far in holding schools and teachers accountable for students’ bullying behavior.
 Some were simply against the law because it included sexual orientation in the list of characteristics that schools must protect from bullying.
-A new law that doesn’t include language about protected groups is being considered, but many anti-bullying groups are opposed to it, seeing it as too weak.
+A new law that didn’t include language about protected groups was considered, but many anti-bullying groups were opposed to it, seeing it as too weak.

-Regardless of the status of a Michigan anti-bullying law, Kaplan says schools should enact their own anti-bullying policy.
+Before it was law, Kaplan believed regardless of the status of a Michigan anti-bullying law, schools should enact their own anti-bullying policy.

-“More and more school districts have been found liable for their failure to adequately address incidents of bullying,” Kaplan says.
+“More and more school districts have been found liable for their failure to adequately address incidents of bullying,” Kaplan said in 2011.
 “Schools need to have a detailed plan in place as to how incidents of bullying are going to be dealt with – and also demonstrate the need to train both staff and students regarding this issue.”

 Cassidy’s school enforces both an anti-bullying and discrimination policy.
 A student is ensured that issues related to either will be fully investigated and the bully will, at the very least, receive one to five days’ suspension.